5 Letter Words That Start With CL

 Noun : A small village in Fife council area, Scotland, north-west of Kirkcaldy (OS grid ref NT2495).

-Noun : A glossary.
+Noun : A slightly hollow, percussive sound.

 closh